 What’s Your Old Video Game Console Worth?

-Unless you have an extremely rare special-edition game console and several overzealous bidders, chances are your old video game console isn’t worth thousands of dollars.
+Do old video game consoles sell for thousands of dollars?Unless you have an extremely rare special-edition game console and several overzealous bidders, chances are your old video game console isn’t worth thousands of dollars.
 Even most limited-edition video game consoles don’t come near the thousand-dollar mark.

 That said, certain special editions and rare consoles can command thousands of dollars.
 A 1979 APF Imagination Machine new in the box is worth up to $3,300, according to RarityGuide.com, while a 1997 Commodore 64 GS new in the box is worth up to $2,500.
 A 1990 Neo-Geo is worth up to $1,900.
 In addition, some ultra-rare editions can command thousands of dollars; such was the case with this Ebay auction for the Xbox One Titanfall Development Team Edition, which was only given to members of the Respawn Titanfall development team and sold for $5,100.

 You’re probably not going to be able to sell your system for thousands of dollars.
 However, several old video game consoles are worth a few hundred dollars – and that’s still a few hundred dollars more than you’ll get letting them collect dust.

 How much are old video game consoles really worth?Note: value can be affected by condition, its color, and any add-on features such as additional storage space and motion controls.

 |What are newer video game consoles worth?
 Compare local, eBay and online values